Il mestiere della vita Tour 2017

-The Il mestiere della vita Tour 2017 was a concert tour by Italian singer-songwriter Tiziano Ferro in promotion of his sixth studio album Il mestiere della vita.
+The Il mestiere della vita Tour 2017 is a concert tour by Italian singer-songwriter Tiziano Ferro in promotion of his sixth studio album Il mestiere della vita.

-The news of the new tour will be announced on October 6, 2016 through the official Facebook profile of the artist, while on December 1 a new double date will be announced in Rome.
+The tour was announced on October 6, 2016 through the official Facebook profile of the artist, while on December 1 a new double date will be announced in Rome.
 On January 30 a third date was announced in Milan, while on February 23 a new double date in Bari.

 Due to this tour, Il mestiere della vita Tour 2017 in April 2018, the singer and composer won an Onstage Award for the best Italian tour.